Pp3ng/Pp3ng/README.md

 ## 📬 Connect With Me

-I'm always excited to connect with fellow developers, tech enthusiasts, or anyone interested in meaningful conversations!
+I'm always excited to connect with others and have meaningful conversations.
 Whether you want to:

 - 💡 **Collaborate** on exciting projects
 - 🤔 **Discuss** anything